indieweb/webmention-client-ruby/USAGE.md

 When parsing HTML documents, webmention-client-ruby will find the first [h-entry](https://microformats.org/wiki/h-entry) and search its markup for URLs.
 If no h-entry is found, the parser will search the document's `<body>`.

+> [!NOTE]
-💡 **Note:** Links pointing to the supplied URL (or those with internal fragment identifiers) will be rejected.
+> Links pointing to the supplied URL (or those with internal fragment identifiers) will be rejected.
 You may wish to additionally filter the results returned by `Webmention.mentioned_urls` before sending webmentions.

 ## Verifying a webmention